01-edu/Branch-Blockchain/Quest5 Connect Interface/index.md

 ## Interface

 Today we will learn how to create basic interfaces.
-All those exercises consist in a single HTML page with Javasc.
-You will need an JavaScript Library, ethers.js and web3.js should be suitable.
+All those exercises consist in a single HTML page with Javascript.
+You will need an Ethereum JavaScript Library, ethers.js and web3.js should be suitable.

 ## Content
 ### Mandatory